catsocks/sebo-tools/README.md

-  count-files          Print the number of files that match the given... create-cover-images  Remove the background of, and resize if necessary,... normalize-images     Normalize the format, maximum resolution, and... rename-files         Rename files according to the lexographical order...
+  count-files          Print the number of files that match the given... create-cover-images  Remove the background of, and resize if necessary,... normalize-images     Normalize the format, maximum resolution, and... rename-files         Rename files according to the natural sort order...
 ```

 ## TODO